Howl's Moving Castle (film): Box office

 The film opened at the 61st Venice Film Festival in 2004, and was released in Japan on 20 November 2004.
 The film grossed $14.5 million in its first week of release in Japan.
 The film was distributed in Japan by Toho, and made $190 million in that country.
 It was distributed internationally by various companies, and made an additional $46 million outside Japan, for a worldwide total of $236 million.
-The film was later dubbed into English under the supervision of Pete Docter of Pixar, and released in the United States by Walt Disney Pictures on 10 June 2005.
+The film was later dubbed into English under the supervision of Pete Docter of Pixar, and released in the United States by Walt Disney Studios on 10 June 2005.
 It was one of the most commercially successful Japanese films ever made.
 Soon after its release, it became the third most financially successful film in Japan, behind Titanic and Spirited Away.
 It has since received multiple worldwide theatrical re-releases, including at the annual Studio Ghibli Fest organized by GKIDS.